 Remember, communication is a vital part of executing your marketing campaign!
 As the campaign rolls out, you need to communicate effectively with your team.

-It’s important to understand which parts of your email marketing campaign are working and which parts aren’t performing as well as you need them to.
+It’s essential to understand which parts of your email marketing campaign are working and which parts aren’t performing as well as you need them to.

 Only then can you develop more strategies to implement in the learning stage for future social media marketing campaigns.